mhaffner/personal-website-hugo/content/post/arch-linux.md

   Searches in dashboard are transmitted to Canonical, and the company profits when a user buys a product from Amazon using the Amazon App.<sup>3,4,5</sup>

-- **Less bloated-ness**: Manjaro just feels less bloated.
+- **Less bloated-ness**: Manjaro (which is certainly more bloated than pure Arch) feels much less bloated than Ubuntu.
 It has no Software Center, for instance, and feels snappier.
 Knowing that Canonical transmits search data might explain some of this new found snappiness...

 - **Other various things _just work_**: For a while, my test of a well-working